yoavram/markx/HELP.md

 1. Click the *new* <i class="icon-file-4"></i> button to **create and push** a new empty file.
 If you don't fill the commit message Markx fill create adefault message for you.
 After the push is finalized you will get a success or failure message and the files list will be updated.
 1. Click the *sign out* <i class="icon-exit"></i> button in the general toolbar to **sign out of GitHub**.

-There is also no way to commit the `.bib` citations file to GitHub via Markx.
+There is no way to commit the `.bib` citations file to GitHub via Markx.
 This feature will be added very soon.

 ### Editor Toolbar
 The buttons above the editor window are part of the [PageDown] markdown editor.
 They allow quick shortcuts to common Markdown markups.